-For IPv4 addresses to resolve to MAC addresses, the frames to be placed in a LAN environment must be the destination MAC address.
+For IPv4 addresses to resolve to MAC addresses, the frames placed in a LAN environment must be the destination MAC address.

 When a packet is sent to the data link layer to be enclosed in a frame, the node queries a table in its memory to find the address of the data link layer assigned to the destination IPv4 address.
 This table is called the ARP table or ARP cache.
 The ARP table is stored in the RAM hardware of the device.

 Each entry or row in the ARP table links an IP address to a MAC address.
-The relationship between the two values is called a map, which means that you can find an IP address in the table and find the corresponding MAC address.
-In the ARP table, device assignments are temporarily stored (cached) in the local LAN.
+The relationship between the two values is called a map, meaning you can find an IP address in the table and the corresponding MAC address.
+The ARP table temporarily stores device assignments (cached) in the local LAN.

 To begin processing, a transmitting node attempts to find the MAC address assigned to an IPv4 destination.
-If this map is found in the table, the node uses the MAC address as the target MAC in the frame that contains the IPv4 packet.
+If this map is in the table, the node uses the MAC address as the target MAC in the frame containing the IPv4 packet.
 The frame is then encoded in the network environment.

 Understanding ARP (Address Resolution Protocol)

 The ARP table is maintained dynamically.
 There are two ways in which a device can collect MAC addresses.
 The first is to monitor the traffic that occurs in the segment of the local network.
 Because a node receives frames from the media, it can save the source IP and MAC addresses as mappings in the table.
-When frames are transmitted on the network, the device completes the ARP table with address pairs.
+The device completes the ARP table with address pairs when frames are transmitted on the network.

 The entries in the ARP table have a timestamp similar to the MAC table entries in the switches.
 If a device does not receive a frame from a particular device before the time stamp expires, its entry is removed from the table.

-Additionally, static assignment entries can be entered in an table, but this is not very common.
+Additionally, static assignment entries can be entered in a table, which is uncommon.
 Static entries in the ARP table do not expire over time and must be manually removed.

 How Does ARP Protocol Work?